kmclean-alng/Udacity_Project_3_Submission/README.md

 ### Description
-Project to provide descriptive stats on bikeshare usage for chicago, new york city and washington
+Project to provide descriptive stats on bikeshare usage for chicago, new york city and washington Descriptive stats can be fitered by month or day

 ### Files used
 bikeshare.py